Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Abstract

 \section{Abstract}

-Integrating large language models (LLMs) into healthcare presents potential but faces challenges.
-Directly pre-training LLMs for domains like medicine is resource-heavy and sometimes unfeasible.
-Sole reliance on Supervised Fine-tuning (SFT) can result in overconfident predictions and may not tap into domain-specific insights.
-Addressing these challenges, we present a multi-stage training method combining Domain-specific Continued Pre-training (DCPT), SFT, and Direct Preference Optimization (DPO).
-A notable contribution of our study is the introduction of a 3Gb \textbf{Chi}nese \textbf{Med}icine (\textit{ChiMed}) dataset, encompassing medical question answering, plain texts, knowledge graphs, and dialogues, segmented into three training stages.
-The medical LLM trained with our pipeline, \textbf{Qilin-Med}, exhibits significant performance boosts.
-In the CPT and SFT phases, it achieves 38.4\% and 40.0\% accuracy on the \textit{CMExam}, surpassing Baichuan-7B's 33.5\%.
-In the DPO phase, on the \textit{Huatuo-26M} test set, it scores 16.66 in BLEU-1 and 27.44 in ROUGE-1, outperforming the SFT's 12.69 and 24.21.
-This highlights the strength of our training approach in refining LLMs for medical applications.
+Integrating large language models (LLMs) into healthcare holds great potential but faces challenges.
+Pre-training LLMs from scratch for domains like medicine is resource-heavy and often unfeasible.
+On the other hand, sole reliance on Supervised Fine-tuning (SFT) can result in overconfident predictions.
+In response, we present a multi-stage training method combining domain-specific Continued Pre-training (CPT), SFT, and Direct Preference Optimization (DPO).
+In addition, we publish the \textbf{Chi}nese \textbf{Med}icine (\textit{ChiMed}) dataset, encompassing medical question answering, plain texts, knowledge graphs, and dialogues, segmented into three training stages.
+The medical LLM trained with our pipeline, \textbf{Qilin-Med}, shows substantial performance improvement.
+In the CPT and SFT phases, Qilin-Med achieved 38.4\% and 40.0\% accuracy on the \textit{CMExam} test set, respectively.
+It outperformed the basemodel Baichuan-7B (accuracy: 33.5\%), by 7.5\%.
+In the DPO phase, it scored 16.66 in BLEU-1 and 27.44 in ROUGE-1 on the \textit{Huatuo-26M} test set, bringing further improvement to the SFT phase (12.69 in BLEU-1 and 24.21 in ROUGE-1).
+Additionally, our adoption of the Retrieval Augmented Generation (RAG) approach further enhanced the model performance.
+Experiments demonstrate that Qilin-Med-RAG achieves an accuracy rate of 42.8\% on CMExam.
+These results highlight the contribution of our novel training approach in building LLMs for medical applications.